 Myth 1 – Activity = Productivity

-In many companies, productivity is measured by the number of projects, features, or lines of code devs can deliver.
-More output, more success.
-However, these measurements don’t consider the quality of the code or how closely the activity aligns to the defined scope of the project.
+In many companies, productivity is measured by the number of projects, features, or lines of code developers can deliver.
+More output equals more success.
+However, these measurements don’t consider the quality of the code or how closely the activity aligns with the project's defined scope.

 Myth 2 – Individual Productivity = Team Productivity